Titanic Memorial (New York City): History

 The lighthouse was originally erected by public subscription and was formally dedicated on April 15, 1913, the one-year anniversary of the sinking, with an address given by Episcopal bishop David H. Greer.
 It stood above the East River on the roof of the old Seamen's Church Institute of New York and New Jersey at the corner of South Street and Coenties Slip.
 From 1913 to 1967, a time ball at the top of the lighthouse would be raised to the top of the rod and dropped down the pole to signal twelve noon to ships in New York Harbor; the time ball mechanism was activated by a telegraphic signal transmitted from the Naval Observatory in Washington, D.C.

 In July 1968, the Seamen's Church Institute moved to 15 State Street.
 That year, the Titanic Memorial Lighthouse was donated by the Kaiser-Nelson Steel & Salvage Corporation to the South Street Seaport Museum.
 It was erected at the entrance to the museum complex, on the corner of Fulton and Pearl streets, in May 1976, with funds provided by the Exxon Corporation.
+Charles Evans Hughes III was the architect for the 1976 re-erection of the New York City Titanic Memorial.

 In 2019, plans for a restoration were laid by the Friends of Titanic Lighthouse Restoration, whose members include descendants of Titanic victims and survivors.
 In 2022, they talked about a potential Titanic museum on Pier 16.
 In April 2023, the Seaport Museum announced that it had hired architects Jan Hird Pokorny Associates to handle a restoration to be completed in 2024.